Helperbird/website/src/pages/help/features/how-to-use-the-volume-booster-feature.md

 new: false
 footer: true
 header: true
-updated: false
+updated: true
-layout: templates/new/help/post-new.html
-title: How to Use Volume Booster in Helperbird
+title: How to Use Volume Booster on Any Website
 description:
-  Learn how to boost audio volume on any webpage with Helperbird's Volume Booster feature.
-Increase volume up to 600% for videos, music, and other media content.
+  Learn how to boost audio volume on any website using Helperbird.
+Make quiet videos and audio louder, even beyond the normal maximum volume.
 keywords:
   Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,